 A view from the dunes at Big Sand beach in Gairloch.

 On a fine weather day, Big Sand beach was the setting for this visit to Gairloch.
 This is the most expansive of the beaches around the bay, with tall dunes that sit behind the beach.
 Out to sea, whales and dolphins can be spotted in the wide bay as you look across to the yachting haven at Badachro.
 This is a fine beach for a walk, with myriad elemental stimuli all around.
 Highly recommended.

 What the beach means to Gusta.

-For this summer visit to the bay at Gairloch, I explored its southern edge, settling at beautiful Red Point beach after a drive through Badacro, past the cruising yachts at anchor.
-You approach via high dunes and there are sea-shaped round stones at the back of the beach.
-On this occasion, the tide was out and the sea was tranquil and welcoming, as my interviewee testified.
+For this summer visit to the bay at Gairloch, I explored its southern edge, settling at beautiful Red Point beach after a drive through Badacro past the cruiser yachts at anchor.
+You approach the beach via high dunes and there are sea-shaped round stones at the back of the beach.
+On this occasion the tide was out and the sea was tranquil and welcoming.
 There are fine views across to the Black Cuillins on Skye, south to Loch Torridon and even across The Minch to the Isle of Harris on a clear day.
-Highly recommended.